 Description of St Gabriel’s

 You will probably have entered through the door on the north side of the church.
 As you come in you are in the nave, the main seating area.
 To your left, at the east end of the nave, you will see the fine wooden screen and beyond that is the chancel and the high altar at which Mass is celebrated every Sunday.
 To the south of the chancel is the Lady Chapel and in the north aisle of the nave is the chapel of St Nicholas.
 These are used for weekday celebrations when fewer people are present.
+During Christmas the Crib is set up in front of the St Nicholas altar and during Eastertide the Easter garden is set up here.

 This westernmost bay of the church was only added in 1931.
 The different colouring of the stone shows where the original building ended.
 This area was screened off in 2011 to adapt it as a meeting area for social events.
 The extension which houses a kitchen and lavatories was added at the same time.